 - BOPs: St Hilda’s Entz Team host 3 bops a term, with a different theme for each one.
 Everyone dresses up, and then it is basically a big party in our college bar.
 This is a really nice way to socialise with other St Hilda’s students, and integrate between year groups.

-- Formals: We have formal hall every Wednesday evening.
-Some of these are not themed, and just formal dinners that you can sign yourself up to, but we also have a charity formal every term which is themed and collects money towards our chosen college charities.
+- Formals: We have ‘formal hall’ (i.e. a dinner for which you’re expected to dress up) every Wednesday evening.
+Some of these are just formal dinners that you can sign yourself up to, but we also have a charity formal every term which is themed and collects money towards our chosen college charities.
 We also have family formal in 5th week where everyone sits with their college families.

 - Active JCR Committee: We have a very active JCR Committee, meaning lots of people can be involved in the JCR and the college and get a say in decisions made.
-I am on the JCR Committee, as a Freshers' and Finalists' Officer with my friend Jake, and our job involved organising Freshers' Week this year, and then we organise lots of fun and relaxing events for the Finalists in Trinity.
+I am on the JCR Committee, as a Freshers’ and Finalists’ Officer with my friend Jake, and our job involved organising Freshers’ Week this year.
+We also organise lots of fun and relaxing events for the Finalists in Trinity.

-All of these factors piece together to form a college environment that is welcoming and rich, allowing you too form great friendships at St Hilda's and have a brilliant time.
+All of these factors piece together to form a college environment that is welcoming and rich, allowing you to form great friendships at St Hilda’s and have a brilliant time.